 How David Goggins inspired me to get out of a rut

 So on the 5th day of waking up at 1 p.m. and scrolling Insta aimlessly until 2 p.m., I started to wonder: ‘how do I reset’?
 My answer is simple but extremely effective.
 Seek out pain.
 Seek out suffering.
 Seek out discomfort.

 David Goggins is the master of this.
-Check out one of his one-minute clips on YouTube if you want to see the intensity at which he engages in pain-seeking and accountability.
-This guy has done what many people would deem impossible, many times over.
+He has done what many people would deem impossible, many times over.
 This includes:

 - Losing 106 lbs in 100 days

 - Running 100 miles in under 24 hours with no training

 Arguably his most impressive feat is completing ‘Hell Week’.
 This is a military training activity in which aspiring US Navy SEALS are forced to endure seemingly endless physical tasks, while awake for 130 hours straight.
 Oh, he did this 3 times, by the way.

 But that’s the thing – these tasks are just as much, if not more, mental than physical.
 Remember, Goggins is a human being.
 A mere mortal.
 Born no different to you or me.

 The overwhelming question when you hear of such torture is: Why?
 What’s the point?
 Goggins argues that you find more of yourself when you lean into pain and suffering.
 You improve your self-perception, by achieving things which you previously thought were simply impossible or at the very least, extremely difficult.

 Time to pick up momentum